mathieugfortin/budgetdb/README.md

 ToDo list:

 *****budget graphs ***
-pie charts, shring the main graph when openning a sub graph. need bar chart with same data a pie chart need double sliders for interval selection
+need bar chart with same data a pie chart need double sliders for interval selection - slider is there, need to show/hide data

+*** add a checkbox in the account list view if the balance is confirmed.  create an audit.
+*** list view, sort asc, desc

 Dynamic Total on chart?
 a chart with a running total per account category would be nice.  cashflow, savings, mortgage...

 Users, families, sharing

+add different currencies

 make configurable how far in the future budgeted transactions will go